sexyglitterbug/gottafuckemall/README.md

 ---------- | ------ | -----------
 starter    | Human-on-pokemon deflowering | It's your 18th birthday and Professor Cherry gave you your first pokemon.
-Now you have to make them cum to gain their trust. sex_ed     | Pokemon-on-pokemon exhibitionism | Professor Cherry is giving a hands-on lecture about pokemon sexuality, and she needs a volunteer. cuck_sub   | Human-on-pokemon cuckolding | You lost a battle but you have no money!
+Now you have to make them cum to gain their trust. sex_ed     | Pokemon-on-pokemon exhibitionism | Professor Cherry is giving a hands-on lecture about pokemon sexuality, and she needs a volunteer. milking    | Human-on-pokemon milking | Just another day on the job at the moomoo milk factory.
+This is either penis milking or breast milking depending on the pokemon gender cuck_sub   | Human-on-pokemon cuckolding | You lost a battle but you have no money!
 Good thing your pokemon is willing to bail you out. cuck_dom   | Human-on-pokemon cuckolding | You won a battle, but the loser has no money!
 They do have a sexy pokemon, though. porn_vid   | Pokemon-on-pokemon porn | You're tired of fucking your pokemon.
 Time to open up the good old internet.